rfishermonteith/rfishermonteith.github.io/_posts/2024-01-13-intro-to-bootstrapping.md

 1. The expected value of this distribution from the bootstrap estimation is 0.508, where the true value is 0.5 (knowing what we know about the distribution the sample was drawn from).
 1. The 90% confidence bounds are wrapped tightly around 0.5.
 The interpretation for this is: "if we had to draw new samples from the population, and recalculate the mean, 90% of the time these would be between these two values".

+# Why does bootstrapping work?

+In this section I will give an intuitive explanation of why redrawing samples with replacement works.

+One of the best explanations I've seen is the answer on [this Cross Validated post](https://stats.stackexchange.com/a/26093), which I'll paraphrase here.

+You'd like to ask some question of the population (typically the value of some measure, e.g. what is the average value).
+You don't have access to the population, you only have access to the sample.
+So, instead you ask this same question of the sample.
+How much confidence should you have that this measure calculated on the sample matches what you would have got if you'd calculated it on the population?

+Ideally you'd redraw samples over and over again from the population, and generate a distribution.

+But, you don't have access to the population.
+Instead, you have two options:

+## Option 1: Make some *assumption* about the shape of the population
+This is essentially the traditional approach.
+You make an assumption about the shape of the population (e.g. that it's normally distributed).
+You can then draw samples from your parametric normal distribution, and use these to calculate the distribution of measures.
+If you choose a "convenient" distribution, you may be able to skip the sampling and just calculate the answers directly.

+## Option 2: Use the sample you already have to learn something about the shape of the population
+If you're unwilling to make assumptions about the population shape, you can then do something else.
+You can assume that the shape of the population is best represented by the shape of your sample.
+As [conjugateprior](https://stats.stackexchange.com/users/1739/conjugateprior) says in their answer I linked above:

+> This is a reasonable thing to do because not only is the sample you have the best, indeed the only information you have about what the population actually looks like, but also because most samples will, if they're randomly chosen, look quite like the population they came from.
+Consequently it is likely that yours does too.

+Sampling with replacement is really just a shorthand way of doing the following procedure:
+1. We want to make our sample a population we can sample from directly.
+1. Ideally we'd make a very large (or infinite) number of copies of the data and sample from these.
+1. Sampling from the sample *with replacement* does an equivalent thing.

+It's also worth being clear that we're not using bootstrapping to estimate something about the population, we're using it to learn something about the *sampling distribution* of the population.

 # Conclusion